certtools/intelmq/docs/user/bots.md

 **`allow_empty`**

 (optional, boolean) Allow the attachment to be empty.
-If False, an error is raised and bot stays stopped.
+If False (default), an error is raised and bot stays stopped.

 **`gpg_home`**